 Condition and Inspection

-There are a few sections of the contract used to outline the expectations regarding the condition of the property and the inspection options available to buyers.
+A few sections of the contract outline the expectations regarding the condition of the property and the inspection options available to buyers.

 Generally, the sellers are expected to maintain the condition of the property through closing.
 Buyers should expect to find the home on closing day in the same condition it was in when they last saw it.